openwpm/OpenWPM/README.md

 ### Developer instructions

-Dev dependencies are installed by using the main `environment.yaml` (which is used by `./install.sh` script.
+Dev dependencies are installed by using the main `environment.yaml` (which is used by `./install.sh` script).

 You can install pre-commit hooks install the hooks by running `pre-commit install` to lint all the changes before you make a commit.

 ### Troubleshooting